who-else-but-arjun/ISRO_XRF_SR/README.md

 3. **file_initialisation.py**:
    - Initializes the 64 subregion CSV files for the Moon's surface.
-   - For each subregion, computes the latitudes and longitudes of 2 km x 2 km pixels.
+   - For each subregion, compute the latitudes and longitudes of 2 km x 2 km pixels.
    - Extracts features from image tiles using a pre-trained ResNet50 model.
    - Populates the CSV files with selected features, mare/highland classifications, and metadata.